Color of Change: History and overview

 Color of Change was co-founded in 2005 by James Rucker and Van Jones to replicate the MoveOn.org email list model among African American Internet users.
 Rucker had previously worked for the MoveOn.org Political Action and MoveOn.org Civic Action while Jones was the founder of the Ella Baker Center for Human Rights.
 Rashad Robinson is the organization's president, having joined the organization in May 2011.

 Color of Change utilizes the Internet, and specifically e-mail, as its main conduit for communicating with its members.
 Web 2.0 developments such as social networking sites also contribute to the organization's strategy.

 In 2015, Color of Change was ranked 6th on Fast Company's list of the 50 Most Innovative Companies in the World.

 Rashad Robinson serves as the organization's president.
-Board members include Dream Hampton.
 In December 2019 Heather McGhee became chair of the board of directors.

 Activities

 Criminal justice advocacy

 The organization gained prominence with its national campaign to assist the Jena Six, in which Color of Change raised $212,000 for the Jena Six legal defense, largely through online donations.
-The Chicago Tribune's Howard Witt noted that Color of Change was the only national civil rights group to be fully transparent with their use of the funds related to the Jena 6.
+The Chicago Tribune's Howard Witt noted that Color of Change was the only national civil rights group to be fully transparent with their use of the funds related to the Jena Six.
 The Jena campaign was such a galvanizing force that it tripled Color of Change's membership.

 In September 2008, Color of Change began a campaign in support of Troy Davis.
 Over 666,000 petitions urging clemency for Mr. Davis were delivered to the Georgia pardons board.
 The Georgia Board of Pardons and Paroles denied clemency to Troy Davis.
 Color of Change released a formal statement after Troy Davis' death.

 Color of Change began a campaign in support of Trayvon Martin on March 19, 2012.
 The organization also advocated the repeal of Stand Your Ground laws nationwide.

 In 2013, Color of Change launched a campaign targeting private prisons, demanding that investors in private prisons divest their investments.
 Various corporations have since divested nearly $60 million from the private prison industry.